Incense Product Guide

 Does it sell better at any particular time of year?

-The line sells well throughout the year though some fragrances do better at Christmas, for example frankincense and myrrh, as you might expect.
-The garden range also only really sells in the summer.
+The line sells well throughout the year though some fragrances do better at Christmas such as frankincense and myrrh.

 How quickly does it sell and what kind of profit margin can be made?